shotstack/shotstack-studio-sdk/readme.md

 - `centerEdit()` - Center the edit in the canvas
 - `zoomToFit()` - Zoom to fit the entire edit
 - `setZoom(zoom: number)` - Set zoom level
+- `dispose()` - Clean up resources and remove the canvas from the DOM

 ### Controls